Kate Spade Addressed Her Daughter In Her Suicide Note

 “Bea – I have always loved you.
 This is not your fault.
 Ask Daddy!”

 The housekeeper reportedly ran for help after finding Spade dead to seek help from the superintendent of the building.
-The manager ran up to the Spade’s home and cut the body from the door and attempted CPR to no avail.
+The manager ran up to the Spades’ home and cut the body from the door and attempted CPR to no avail.
 Paramedics say that Kate Spade was pronounced dead at the scene.

 The complete note is in the hands of the NYPD and the family will decide later if it is to be released.